ALL OF THE ACTIVITIES AND SERVICES LISTED BELOW ARE INCLUDED IN THE HOLIDAY PRICE

 - Meals: full board

-- The following activities are included in the holiday: visit a reindeer farm, Aurora photography workshop, Aurora hunt on foot, Aurora hunt by car/on foot, guided nature walk, husky and Sami Siida Museum visit (the order of activities is subject to change)
+- The following activities are included in the holiday: visit a reindeer farm, Aurora photography workshop, Aurora hunt on foot, Aurora hunt by car/on foot, guided nature walk, husky farm visit and trip to Inari (the order of activities is subject to change)

 - Fully qualified guides and instructors during activities